-15According to the Trivers-Willard hypothesis when conditions are favorable, it is more advantageous for a mother to produce males.
-Since the sex of the offspring is determined at conception, the usual interpretation for this is that sex ratio adjustment takes place primarily around conception (Mathews et al., 2008).
+19According to the Trivers-Willard hypothesis, when conditions are unfavorable for survival, it is more advantageous for a mother to produce females.
+Since the sex of the offspring is determined at conception, the usual interpretation of this hypothesis is that the sex ratio adjustment takes place primarily around conception (Mathews et al., 2008).
 Skewed sex ratios, however, may also arise from selective mortality by sex after birth.